microsoft/fluentui/rfcs/react-components/components/dev-docs.md

 - Developers won’t have to context switch to access the documents.
 - Searching capabilities in VSCode tend to by wildly superior to those in Github.
+- Allows for all dev document changes to go through proper review via PR review process.

 ### Establish a new folder and docs structure: